 Of course, don't forget another Korean favorite to wash it all down with - South Korea's most popular beers!

-Plan your party for the opening ceremony, around a favorite Olympic event ... or save the best for last by celebrating the colorful Olympic closing ceremony.
+Plan your party for the opening ceremony, around a favorite Olympic event ... or for celebrating the colorful Olympic closing ceremony.

 For the kids, don't forget to serve bottled water, soda or sports drinks, or think nutritious juices and their favorite fruit drinks.

 Or, if you really want to score with young ones in attendance -- simply buy a box of plain donuts.
 Make a simple sugar frosting, then go to town with food coloring to make different frostings in the official colors of the Olympic rings.

 these Olympics party decorating tips:

 a table centerpiece of flags from different countries to celebrate the Olympics as a truly international competition.